TeachBooks/deploy-book-workflow/README.md

 It has the following features:
 - Publishing of your [Jupyter Book](https://github.com/executablebooks/jupyter-book)-repository to GitHub Pages
 - Publishes both private (GitHub Pro, GitHub Team, GitHub Enterprise Cloud, or GitHub Enterprise Server required) and public (GitHub Free is enough) repositories.
+GitHub Teams is free for teacher as described in the [GitHub documentation](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-education-for-teachers/about-github-education-for-teachers#github-education-features-for-teachers).
+If you’ve a organization for your book on GitHub, link your GitHub team rights to your organization as described on the [GitHub website](https://github.com/team#organizations).
 - Publishing all or a selection of branches, allowing to build draft version of the book online preventing local builds
 - A summary describing where the book is published, errors in the build process per branch and how the publish step is configured
 - Caching of build books so that it can be reused when another branch is published or the next build contains critical errors